mgavin/SweetSuite/README.md

 - **Delay** - If you do not want to join freeplay instantly, you can set a custom delay (in seconds) to wait before joining
 - **AutoGG Support** - If you use the built-in `Automatically say GG` feature, no need to worry, you will get your `GG` in before joining freeplay
+- **Random Maps** - You can select "Random Map" to get a random map when you load into freeplay from the plugin.

 ## Planned